Health Center

 Waive or Enroll in the Student Health Plan

-If you do not waive or enroll online by September 6, 2024, the charge of $1,999.00 for the annual insurance will remain on your account and you will be automatically enrolled in the health insurance plan.
+If you do not waive or enroll online by September 5, 2025, you will be charged the full amount for the annual insurance.
 This charge is non-refundable.

 Students who waived the University health insurance plan are able to enroll in the plan by providing a certificate of coverage to the University.
 The University must be notified of the loss of coverage within 30 days of the event.